< back to Blog home

 2. Property Damage

-Property damage is bound to happen from time to time with so many guests moving through the hotel.
+Some amount of property damage is bound to happen from time to time with so many guests moving through the hotel, bed and breakfast, or other hospitality space.
 Property damage can be as small as a bit of chipped paint on the wall to as large as a broken nightstand.
 It can be hard to avoid, as guests are unpredictable.

 The best risk management plan is to have a budget set aside for damages.
 On top of that, you should have a liability and property damage waiver included in your room agreements.
 With guests signing a waiver that says “You break it, you buy it” you’re less at risk of careless mistakes.